andreas-thor/CRExplorer/website/docs/run_download.md

 CRExplorer version 1.6.8 was released on August 29, 2016.
 This version includes the following new features and improvements:

 * **Co-Citation**: If the user marks at least one cited reference in the table and selects "Data" – "Retain Publications Citing Selected Cited References", all cited references which are co-cited with the marked cited reference in citing publications are kept (all other cited references are dropped).
-[Marx et al., 2017](http://dx.doi.org/10.1007/s11192-016-2177-x) provide a use case.
+[Marx et al. (2017)](http://dx.doi.org/10.1007/s11192-016-2177-x) provide a use case.
 * **Performance**: Performance improvements (e.g., for data clustering) using multiple threads on multi-core machines.
 * **Java 8**: CRExplorer requires a Java 8 run-time.